The future of marketing is creative

 created on Snapchat

-Twitch viewers online
+1 million Twitch viewers online

 Like most marketers, Nnamdi Nwoke doesn’t have to check his phone to know what awaits.
 As senior director of U.S. growth marketing and new business at SAP Concur, he knows there will be emails, status reports, analytics dashboards, social media tallies, sales figures, industry newsletters, and probably a few animated GIFs.